MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/email/change-email-address.md

 ## Change your email address to use your custom domain using the Microsoft 365 admin center

-You must have a global admin account to perform these steps.
+You must be a global admin to perform these steps.

 ::: moniker range="o365-worldwide"